mikebarile/Primes/README.md

 # Primes

-Primes is a ruby script that outputs a multiplication table of prime numbers of a user-defined width and height.
+Primes is a ruby script that outputs a multiplication table of prime numbers with a user-defined width and height.
 The script has O(n^2) time complexity where n is the user-defined table width.
-Fortunately for us, this level of complexity only becomes burdensome (>1s) for an average processor if the script is used to fill a screen of size roughly 10'x 10' using size 12px font.
+Fortunately for us, this level of complexity only becomes burdensome (>1s) for an average computer if the script is used to fill a screen of size roughly 10'x 10' using size 12px font.

 ## Instructions